Riya-patel0310/-My-packet-tracer-project-/ospf-dhcp-acl-ssh/readme.md

 How to Use
 Open the .pkt file in Cisco Packet Tracer.
 Review router sub-interface and DHCP relay (ip helper-address) configurations.
-Use Simulation mode or ping/PDUs to verify connectivity across VLANs and between sites.
+Use Simulation mode or ping/PDUs to verify connectivity across VLANs and between sites

+.
 References

 Learned from the YouTube channel: Channel Name
 Author